eam-00/Util-scripts/README.md

 This one sets things up on a server, makes a copy of the original files and then replaces those with pre-edited config files.
 A work in progress.

 ## check-disk-usage.sh
+Checks a disk or partition and if the usage goes above the PERCENTAGE it prints a warning.
+I use this script executed via Monit to get email warnings when the available drive space reaches the specified limit.